 IFRE Volunteers is a Non-profit 501 C 3 organization founded in 2005 in Texas, USA.
-IFRE offers an inexpensive and highly rated sri lanka volunteer programs amongst those offering volunteer programs in Sri Lanka.
+IFRE offers an inexpensive and highly rated srilanka volunteer programs amongst those offering volunteer in Sri Lanka programs.
 The company ethos is about supporting underprivileged children, local community development and grassroots organizations worldwide, via the help of their volunteer abroad program.

-With 200 projects, and more than 17000 previous volunteers who have worked on placements in 18 countries around the world IFRE have so much great experience to offer anyone interested in joining their cheap volunteer in Sri Lanka programs.
+With 200 projects, and more than 17000 previous volunteers who have worked on placements in 18 countries around the world IFRE have so much great experience to offer anyone interested in joining their cheap volunteer programs in Sri Lanka.

 The primary focus of IFRE is on the people-to-people approach that is able to unite volunteers and local citizens, and have them share ideas as well as work side-by-side on the projects.
 IFRE offers meaningful and multifaceted programs which include amazing travel experiences, cultural immersion, language courses, and volunteer opportunities.

-IFRE volunteer programs give volunteers the chance to completely change their life while enjoying Sri Lanka's including tropical forests, golden beaches, magnificent mountains, and popular tourist destinations.
+IFRE Sri Lanka programs give volunteers the chance to completely change their life while enjoying Sri Lanka's including tropical forests, golden beaches, magnificent mountains, and popular tourist destinations.